tomcouperus/Anamorphic-Sculptures-with-Shading/Readme.md

 # TODO 3D
 - [x] Find way of fixing the rotation.
 Maybe instead of negating the y-axis rotation, negate the major component?
 Because something is going wonky...
 Solution: negate the entire rotation (which makes sense in hindsight lol)
+- [ ] Sphere is still wonky, because of the cubic-sphere thing.
+The edges where two of the six sides meet is probably duplicate vertices.
+To fix: use the duplicate vertices trick to continue the optimizing algo.